 I don’t have any answers, other than it’s for governments and communities to regulate and protect their citizens from excessive rent rises, especially in culturally sensitive areas.

 If there are better rules in place, the letting companies and property owners will have to respect local resident’s rights first.
 As a consequence, I won’t be able to sub-let so easily either, but as you’ve already deducted that’s hardly a tragedy.

 In light of my ramshackle apartment and cultural awkwardness, I’m now moving to another part of the city.
 One that’s less culturally significant than the Alfama.
 It feels like the right thing to do in the circumstances.
-I hopefully won’t feel like a white settler with headphones on everyday when I move to Santa Catarina.
+I hopefully won’t feel like a white settler with headphones when I move to Santa Catarina.
 I will hopefully will be able to have a proper shower there too.

 Living in Florence, I feel isolated and cocooned from reality.
 In the urban metropolitan sense of the word I mean – delayed trains, surly commuters and existential terror threats.
 Occasionally, I miss the culture and entertainment of London.
 It’s easier to strike up a conversation with randoms and hope that someone, somewhere cares.

 Falling into limbo along the Arno valley, where God meets science and the leaves never fall.
 My errands are gorgeous and I have the luxury of getting bored.
 Buying mundane items or attending a movie underneath a sea of light, I am aesthetically richer than ever before.

 Watching kingfishers hunting alongside canoeists massaging their perfect bodies.
 I cross bridges where Nazi munitions once roared and couples in bubble coats take meticulously framed photos.
 Even with the luxury of time, I can’t stop taking identikit pictures of stars and stripes and Romanesque facades.